amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 Now, we need to talk about Pixel Aspect Ratio (PAR).
 Most Amiga graphics were drawn targeting a roughly square pixel display, if considering standard low resolution mode.
-However, many American game were drawn using the 320x200px mode stretched to cover a 4:3 display, yielding distinctly narrow pixels.
+However, some American game were drawn using the 320x200px mode stretched to cover a 4:3 display, yielding distinctly narrow pixels.
 Using MiSTer's capability for setting up custom aspect ratios, it is possible to quickly toggle between these PARs via OSD -> Audio & Video -> Aspect ratio.